MLB Report Card Grades for All 30 Teams Entering August

 Chicago White Sox (41-63)

-You don't grade the Chicago White Sox on their win-loss record.
+Don't grade the Chicago White Sox on their win-loss record.
 If anything, a losing record and last-place finish will net them a higher draft pick and a chance to further gild a glistening farm system.

-After adding top prospects in the offseason, the Sox landed more up-and-coming studs ahead of the trade deadline, including outfielder Eloy Jimenez and right-hander Dylan Cease from the cross-town Cubs and outfielder Blake Rutherford from the New York Yankees.
+After adding top prospects in the offseason, the Sox landed more up-and-coming studs ahead of the trade deadline, including outfielder Eloy Jimenez and right-hander Dylan Cease from the crosstown Cubs and outfielder Blake Rutherford from the New York Yankees.

 All have the tools and makeup to become future All-Stars.

-In an era when many clubs are eschewing full-blown rebuilds, the White Sox are going all-in on a very bright future.
+In an era when many clubs are eschewing full-blown rebuilds, the White Sox are going all-in on a bright future.
 They should be commended, 2017 record notwithstanding.

 Grade: A